 By Nava Atlas | On | Comments (0)

-Shirley, the second published novel by Charlotte Brontë, was published in 1849, still under the pseudonym Currer Bell.
-Charlotte had already achieved fame and notoriety with the wildly successful Jane Eyre under her masculine nom de plume.
-The question we’ll be exploring here is how much of Shirley’s character did Charlotte draw from her sister Emily’s.
+Shirley, the second published novel by Charlotte Brontë, came out in 1849 while she was still using the pseudonym Currer Bell.
+Charlotte had already achieved fame and notoriety with the wildly successful Jane Eyre under her ambiguous nom de plume.
+The question we’ll be exploring here is how much of Shirley’s character did Charlotte draw from her sister Emily.

 A more challenging novel to read than Jane Eyre, Shirley: A Tale is now considered a prime example of the mid-19th century “social novel.”
 The social novels that emerged from that period were works of fiction dealing with themes like labor injustice, abuse of and bias against women, and poverty.
 Read More→